 Buying gifts for photographers is no easy task.
 Not only is photography a particularly expensive hobby or job, but photographers (ourselves included!) can be a picky bunch.
 We’re going to show you 40 excellent gift ideas for photographers spanning the budget range.

-Well, whether it’s a Birthday, Christmas, Black Friday binge or just-feeling-generous gift, we have the most complete list of useful gifts for photographers – ranging from under US$ 10 to US$ astronomical.
+Whether it’s a Birthday, Christmas, a Black Friday binge or a just-feeling-generous gift, we have the most complete list of useful gifts for photographers – ranging from under US$ 10 to US$ astronomical.

-Photography usually begins as a fun hobby and quickly transforms into a costly addiction – trust us, we know!
-We traveled the world for 2 years, beginning with a smartphone, upgrading to entry level camera gear and ending with top spec equipment.
+Photography usually begins as a fun hobby but quickly transforms into a costly addiction – trust us, we know.
+We’ve taken photos around the world for 4 years, beginning with a smartphone, upgrading to entry level camera gear and ending with top spec equipment.

 *Please note this post contains affiliate links.
-If you click on one of them, we may earn a small commission at no extra cost to you!
-We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
-Thank you for the support and happy travels!*
+If you click on one, we may earn a small commission at no extra cost to you!*

 Let’s start this list with the most important components of photography – cameras and lenses.
 Without them, you would be standing at a sunrise shoot with a tripod and SD Card…

 Of course, this section only applies to those who are looking to spend a moderate chunk of cash – upwards to eye watering sums for special gifts.

 Don’t worry, we promise there are far more reasonably priced gift ideas coming up!

 We are proud owners of Sony photography equipment.
 We love the brand and as frequent travelers, Canon and Nikon DSLR’s were never an option for us.
 However, that does mean that our list of bodies and lenses are all Sony related.

 1. Sony A7R IV – Best In Class